WHO honors Henrietta Lacks, a Black American whose cells, taken without consent, were used in vaccine research

 The family is working with Ben Crump, a civil rights attorney known for representing the families of Trayvon Martin and George Floyd, and have spoken of the “racially unjust medical system” that led to the use of her cells without her permission.

 There has been a history of medical racism in the United States, most notably the Tuskegee study that lasted from 1932 until 1972.
-The United States Public Health Service worked with the Tuskegee Institute in Alabama in the study to track the progression of untreated syphilis in poor Black men — withholding effective treatments for the disease even after they became available.
+The U.S. Public Health Service worked with the Tuskegee Institute in Alabama in the study to track the progression of untreated syphilis in poor Black men — withholding effective treatments for the disease even after they became available.

-During the current pandemic, Black Americans have been among the hardest hit by covid-19.
+During the coronavirus pandemic, Black Americans have been among the hardest hit by covid-19.
 Black people in the United States are twice as likely to die and almost three times more likely to be hospitalized with covid compared to White non-Hispanic people, according to the Centers for Diseases Control and Prevention.
-Yet, suspicion of the coronavirus vaccine by some segments of the Black population has been tied to a widespread lack of trust in a medical system that has historically dehumanized many.
+Yet, suspicion of the coronavirus vaccines by some segments of the Black population has been tied to a widespread lack of trust in a medical system that has historically dehumanized many.

 Johns Hopkins has said that it “has never sold or profited from the discovery or distribution of HeLa cells and does not own the rights to the HeLa cell line.”
 It also said that at the time, there was no established protocol for informing patients or getting consent for research based on specimens, but that today it maintains a “strict patient consent processes.”